 What Does It Mean For Us To Be A Local Nature Reserve?

 Shropshire Council, together with Natural England and the LLIMEYS has declared the Heritage Area as a LOCAL NATURE RESERVE (LNR).
-The Council issued a press release on 28 September in the Oswestry & Border Counties Advertiser.
+The Council issued a press release on 28 September 2020, in the Oswestry & Border Counties Advertiser to let everyone know about this great achievement.

-As an LNR it will protect the site and its habitats so that local wildlife and the community will be able to continue to use and enjoy the area for generations to come.
-The recent (and ongoing) pandemic has shown how important the area is to locals and visitors from outside the area.
-The numbers of people visiting the area has increased dramatically, at weekends this can mean for a very busy car park!
+The LNR is here to protect the site and its habitats so that everyone will be able to continue to use and enjoy the area for generations to come.
+The recent (and ongoing) pandemic has shown how important the area is to our community as well as visitors from outside the area.
+The numbers of people visiting the LNR has increased dramatically and at weekends this can mean for a very busy car park!

-The quarry area of the Limeworks is already a Nature Reserve managed by Shropshire and Montgomeryshire Wildlife Trusts.
-The focus for the LNR is on the lower area and encompasses the buildings, tramways, woods and meadows.
+The quarry area of the Limeworks on both the Welsh and English sides, is already a Nature Reserve and Site of Special Scientific Interest (SSSI), managed by Shropshire and Montgomeryshire Wildlife Trusts.
+The focus for our LNR is on the lower area and encompasses the buildings, tramways, woods and meadows.

 The area shown in red below is the boundary of the LNR